Publications

 • Vanderwees, Chris.
 “Paranoid Pleasure: Surveillance, Online Pornography, and Scopophilia.”
 Porn on the Couch: Sex, Psychoanalysis, and Screen Cultures / Memories.
 Spec. issue of Porn Studies.
 6.1 (2019): 23-37.
 [Link].

 ○ Reprinted in Porn on the Couch: Sex, Psychoanalysis, and Screen Cultures / Memories.
-Ed.
-Ricky Varghese.
+Edited by Ricky Varghese.
 London: Routledge, 2023.
 20-34.
 [Link]

 • Vanderwees, Chris.
 “Traces of the Virtual: Aesthetics, Affect, and the Event in Joel Meyerowitz’s Photography of Ground Zero.”
 Photography and Culture.
 10.1 (2017): 19-36.
 [Link]